 Using Kadence Theme Built in Dark Mode

-If you use the Pro version of the Kadence Theme, you should know that it comes with a built in feature that let’s you enable dark mode on the website.
+If you use the Pro version of the Kadence Theme, you should know that it comes with a built-in feature that lets you enable dark mode on the website.

 The approach is Kadence Theme is using is super lightweight and works pretty good with websites built using Kadence Blocks.
-If you are building some complex website, this method may not work as intended.
+If you are building a complex website, this method may not work as intended.

-Setting up the dark mode is pretty straight forward, you just need to enable the Color Palette Switch option in Appearance → Kadence and under the Pro Addons.
+Setting up the dark mode is pretty straightforward, you just need to enable the Color Palette Switch option in Appearance → Kadence and under the Pro Addons.

 You can then click on the Customize button that appears below it and it’ll take you to the WordPress Customizer.

 There, you can enable the dark mode switch and define the color palette for the dark mode.
 It also lets you pick the palette based on the OS theme.